austevick/python-class/topics/packages/PITCHME.md

 ## Modules and Packages
 +++
-Modules in Python are simply Python files with a .py extension.
+Modules in Python are just Python files with a .py extension.
 The name of the module will be the name of the file.
 A Python module can have a set of functions, classes or variables defined and implemented.
 <!-- https://www.learnpython.org/en/Modules_and_Packages -->
 +++
 Given 2 files such as